 Travelers are advised to be vigilant of the numerous volcanoes in the Philippines, which can erupt without warning.
 Sudden steam and ash explosions may happen at any time.
-On June 3, authorities raised the alert level of Kanlaon Volcano in Negros Island to level 2 (increasing unrest) following an explosive eruption.
-Check with your airline for any disruption to flights.
 Check news reports and follow local advice before traveling to any areas around volcanoes.
 Avoid volcanic areas during and immediately after heavy rainfall when there's an increased risk of lava flows.